THP-1 cell line: Growth Information

 THP-1 can provide continuous culture when grown in suspension; RPMI 1640 + 10% FBS + 2mM L-Glutamine.
 The average doubling time is 19 to 50 hours.

 1 mM sodium pyruvate, penicillin (100 units/ml) and streptomycin (100 μg/ml) are also commonly added to inhibit bacterial contamination.
 Cultures should be maintained at cell densities in the range 2-9x105 cells/ml at 37 °C, 5% CO2.
 Cells are non-adherent.

 Hazards

 THP-1 cells are of human origin, and no evidence has been found for the presence of infectious viruses or toxic products.
 The ATCC Biosafety recommendation is level 1.

 Research applications

-THP-1 cells are used as in vitro cancer cell models, as well as a models to study the monocyte-macrophage differentiation process, and as a model to examine some macrophage-related physiological processes, for example the macrophage cholesterol efflux.
+THP-1 cells are used as a models to study the monocyte-macrophage differentiation process, antigen presentation and as a model to examine some macrophage-related physiological processes, for example the macrophage cholesterol efflux.